Role of electron-electron interactions in $M$-valley twisted transition metal dichalcogenides

-We have also shown that one can \textit{in situ} tune 1T tTMDs, using just electric fields, between quasi-1D and 2D regimes within the same device.
-This creates unprecedented opportunities to study dimensional crossovers in strongly correlated systems, an important question in condensed matter physics that is often difficult to study experimentally.
-Moreover, control over three valleys yield a potentially much richer phase diagram than two ($K/K'$) or one ($\Gamma$) valley materials and with analogs to high-energy physics where the $M$ valleys take on the role of a ``color'' charge.
-This follows from the decomposition: $\mathrm{U(2)} \times \mathrm{U(2)} \times \mathrm{U(2)} \simeq \mathrm{U(1)} \times \mathrm{SU(2)} \times \mathrm{SU(3)}$.
-While we restricted ourselves here to spin and valley polarized ground states that conserve the two valley charges, because the band dispersion breaks SU(3) explicitly there are a plethora of potential intervalley-coherent ground states parameterized by the Gell-Mann matrices.
-Moreover, fluctuations from a nascent intervalley coherent state may serve as a pairing glue for superconductivity, similar to kagome metals \cite{zhou_chern_2022}.
-Furthermore, the role of external heterostrain, which explicitly breaks $\mathcal C_{3z}$ symmetry, acting as an external field for the three $M$ valleys remains to be explored in this novel moir\'e system.
-This six-flavor (spin and valley) structure combined with quasi-1D channels within each valley creates opportunities for hybrid quantum phases that couple distinct many-body tendencies.
+The six-flavor (spin and valley) structure combined with quasi-1D channels within each $M$ valley creates opportunities for hybrid quantum phases that couple distinct many-body tendencies.
 We anticipate correlation-driven transitions, electrically tunable quantum criticality, and designer superconducting states with controllable gap symmetries.
-Unlike existing moir\'e systems where such control often requires precise angle tuning, our work shows that that $M$-valley materials offer robust gate-voltage control over electronic correlations, promising more practical routes for designer quantum phases.
+Unlike other moir\'e systems where such control often requires precise angle tuning, our work shows that that $M$-valley materials offer robust gate-voltage control over electronic correlations over a window of twist angles, promising more practical routes for designer quantum phases.

 \oldaddcontentsline [3]{}

 \textit{Note Added} --- After completion of this work, we became aware of arXiv:2508.10098v1, which also examines the role of interactions in M-valley TMDs.
 In contrast to our work, this study constructs Wannier orbital models to analyze the strong-coupling limit, while our work focuses on the weak-coupling limit using self-consistent Hartree-Fock.
 Together, these complimentary approaches highlight the importance of interactions across different regimes in M-valley moir\'e systems.